AI · Regulatory · Cross-border

 A US AI-enabled product released in the EU is in scope.
 A UAE-based AI service used by EU customers is in scope.
 A Singapore-based AI platform with EU users is in scope.
 The EU regulator does not require the AI provider to be EU-incorporated for the Act to apply.

 Cross-border AI providers commonly arrive in the EU with a US-shaped or jurisdiction-shaped compliance posture that does not map to the EU AI Act risk-tier framework (unacceptable, high, limited, minimal).
-Commercial materials carry US-startup or UAE-platform tonality that the EU compliance reader scores against the Act's transparency, documentation, and post-market-monitoring obligations.
+Commercial materials carry US-startup or UAE-platform tonality that the EU compliance buyer scores against the Act's transparency, documentation, and post-market-monitoring obligations.
 The legal compliance work and the commercial-layer work are different problems with different owners.

 How EU customer deals stall.